-Wondering what superfoods to look out for in 2019?
-Well, Max Lugavere, author of Genius Foods, stopped by to tell us what he thinks will be trending.
+Wondering what superfoods to look out for at the grocery store?
+Well, Max Lugavere, author of Genius Foods, stopped by to tell us what's trending.

 To Rachael's delight, jicama was high on Max's list.